-Following our patient's history we highly appreciate contemporary technical advances in emergency cardiovascular imaging, what enabled complete diagnosis of utmost importance for infant child admitted in her real critical condition.
-In summary we carefully considered well-defined risk of infant emergency cardiac catheterization procedures, although taking int consideration the potential to establish life-saving final diagnosis we became convinced to follow our strategy in forthcoming cases.
+Following our patient's history we highly appreciate contemporary technical advances in emergency cardiovascular imaging, what enabled complete diagnosis.
+That hadutmost importance for the child in her real critical condition.
+In summary we carefully considered well-defined risk of infant emergency cardiac catheterization procedures, although taking into consideration the potential to establish life-saving final diagnosis we became convinced to follow our strategy in forthcoming cases.